scriptmint/Laravel-5.7-Vue.js-Starter-Kit/README.md

 For any kind of support, you can raise a ticket in this portal.

 ### I am looking forward for your suggestions & feedback for this script & I will surely implement your feature request if feasible.
-Don't forget to rate my application.
+Don't forget to star this repo if you find it useful.

 ## Pre Requisites